MarkSeliverstov/MFF-year-project/ProjectLogs.md

 # 26.04.2021 | Fetching data from server and motivation for plugin

-> This week I will think about how to fetch data from server in plugin and how to show it to user. <br>
+> This week I will think about how to fetch data from server in extension and how to show it to user.
+And I need to do memorization of data <br>
 > Also I will think about what motivates me to do this plugin.

+### Motivation

+I think that this plugin will be useful for developers, because it will help them to understand code faster and easier. <br>
+Also I think that this plugin will be useful for me, because I will learn how to create plugins for VSCode and I will learn how to use VSCode API.